liamma06/SuperMario-Brawlstars/README.md

 7. Host and client selects characters

+8. Character movement is conducted entirely through the KeyListener of the direction arrow keys (forward/backward and up for jump).

+9. Jump mechanics incorporate a spontaneous gravitational restriction on character's Y vector.

+10. Jump mechanics limit the frequency of jump instances in a given interval (specifically, users cannot hold jump indefinitely to avoid gravity).

-8. You are now ready to play.
+11. You are now ready to play.
 Have fun!!

 Here is the link to the Javadocs API Documentation in HTML format: